steqeq/0000/CONTRIBUTING.md

 ### Pull Requests documentation builds

 When opening a PR to the `develop` branch on GitHub, the page corresponding to the PR (`https://github.com/RadeonOpenCompute/ROCm/pull/<pr_number>`) will have a summary at the bottom.
+This requires the user be logged in to GitHub.

 - There, click `Show all checks` and `Details` of the Read the Docs pipeline.
 It will take you to `https://readthedocs.com/projects/advanced-micro-devices-rocm/builds/<some_build_num>/`
   - The list of commands shown are the exact ones used by CI to produce a render of the documentation.